k3jph/k3jph.github.io/ancestry.md

 ## Hereditary Societies

-Many hereditary socities have associated medals.
+Many hereditary societies have associated medals.
 This section provides a [ribbon rack](https://en.wikipedia.org/wiki/Medal_ribbon) for those I am a member of.